bcattle/twitarian/README.md

 ## Uh oh, something went wrong

 You may get the bogus error that "MSVCR90.dll is Missing or Not Found".
-If you do, to fix the twin issues of being both "missing" and "not found", you need to run a small piece of software that Microsoft wouldn't let us include with this package.
+If you do, you need to install a library from Microsoft.
 Download and run the small installer [here](http://www.microsoft.com/en-us/download/details.aspx?id=29).